CatSkald/legendary-creatures/pages/about.en.md

 #### Quality over quantity

-#### Folklore background
+#### Folklore sources

-Only describe creatures originating from folklore, legends and tales.
+Only describe creatures originating from folklore, mythos, legends and tales.

-Popular culture, fiction literature, modern interpretations - all of that does not count as a good background.
+Popular culture, fiction literature, modern interpretations - we do not count all of that as a good source.